 Parent Kits

-- Optional: branded pen + notecard to write a prayer for their student
+- Optional: pen + notecard to write a first-day prayer

 Make It Worth Keeping